 Patients should be tested for TB before starting therapy.
 The usual way of testing is with a skin test, but a blood test is also available.
 Hepatitis B testing may be recommended because unrecognized hepatitis B infection may worsen during treatment.

-Anti-TNF medications should be stopped if the patient has high fever or is being treated with antibiotics for an infection.
+Anti-TNF medications should be stopped if the patient has a high fever or is being treated with antibiotics for an infection.
 Once the medication is stopped, it should not be restarted until the patient has discussed it with his or her doctor.

 Long-term use of anti-TNF agents may increase the risk of cancers such as lymphoma and skin cancer.
 There are rare neurologic complications from the use of these medications.
 People who have a history of multiple sclerosis should not use them.
 People with significant heart failure should not be on anti-TNF therapy because of their heart disease could worsen.